snorkel-team/website/_use_cases/crowdsourcing_tutorial.md

 In this tutorial, we accomplished the following:
 * We demonstrated how to combine crowdsourced labels with other programmatic LFs to improve coverage.
 * We used the `LabelModel` to combine inputs from crowdworkers and other LFs to generate high quality probabilistic labels.
-* We used our probabilistic labels to train a classifier for making predictions on new, unseen data points.
+* We used our labels to train a classifier for making predictions on new, unseen data points.